Admissible anytime-valid sequential inference must rely on nonnegative martingales: Introduction

+One could have used $\geq$ instead of $>$ above; the two definitions are often equivalent/interchangeable modulo minor adjustments like swapping open for closed sets.
+Confidence sequences were proposed by Robbins and collaborators like Darling, Siegmund, and Lai~\cite{darling_confidence_1967,robbins_expected_1974,lai_confidence_1976}, and have been regaining interest in recent years~\cite{pace2019likelihood,howard_uniform_2019}.
+They were originally defined slightly differently, but as we point out later, the above is an equivalent definition that gels better with definitions of other objects in this paper.

-Once more, unfortunately, a naive confidence interval based on the central limit theorem or the bootstrap does not satisfy the desired property.
-As before, these `standard' constructions instead satisfy the above property only at fixed data-independent times $t$.
-To satisfy property~\eqref{eq:stopped-CI}, one could employ `confidence sequences' proposed by Robbins and collaborators like Darling, Siegmund, and Lai~\cite{darling_confidence_1967,robbins_expected_1974,lai_confidence_1976}, and regaining interest in recent years~\cite{pace2019likelihood,howard_uniform_2019}; this is a central topic of this paper and we return to it later.
+Once more, unfortunately, a naive confidence interval based on the central limit theorem or the bootstrap does not satisfy the desired property. `Standard' confidence sets instead satisfy the above property only at fixed \emph{data-independent} times $t$.
+We provide an example of~\eqref{eq:stopped-CI} for the reader to have a concrete instance in mind.
+Suppose $(X_s)_{s\geq 1}$ are i.i.d.~$N(\theta,1)$, then it can be shown~\cite{howard_uniform_2019} that